Pupil Multiplication Tables Check: What School Leaders Should Know

 14: Some children can be withdrawn from the assessment

-It will be possible to withdraw certain children from the assessment.
+It is possible to withdraw certain children from the assessment.

 Some pupils may be withdrawn from the assessments.
 Further details are provided in the ARA.
 However, the grounds for withdrawal are stricter than grounds for withdrawing from the SATs tests.